-The PAQ indicated there are two contractors and four-hundred-ninety-three volunteers who have contact with inmates.
+The PAQ indicated there are 2 contractors and 4 volunteers who have contact with inmates.

-Additionally, the PAQ indicated during the past twelve months there was one contract where criminal background record checks were conducted on staff covered in the contract who might have contact with inmates.
+Additionally, the PAQ indicated during the past twelve months there were zero contracts where criminal background record checks were needed or conducted on staff covered in the contract.
 Documentation indicating the contractors and volunteers have current criminal background history checks was provided to the auditor for review.

 The ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-13, V, A, 4, f, requires that the ADOC Personnel Director conduct a criminal background records check every five years on all current employees and contractors.
+13, V, A, 4, f, requires that the ADOC Personnel Director conduct a criminal background record check every five years on all current employees and contractors.